fsciortino/Aurora/docs/tutorial.rst

 Neoclassical transport with FACIT
 ---------------------------------

 The FACIT model can be used in Aurora to calculate charge-dependent collisional transport coefficients analytically for the impurity species of interest.
-FACIT takes kinetic profiles and some magnetic geometry quantities as inputs, which shall be described shortly, and outputs the collisional diffusion coefficient :math:`D_z` [:math:`m^2/s`] and convective velocity :math:`V_z` [:math:`m/s]` that can then be given as an input for :py:func:`~aurora.core.run_aurora()`.
+FACIT takes kinetic profiles and some magnetic geometry quantities as inputs, which shall be described shortly, and outputs the collisional diffusion coefficient :math:`D_z` [:math:`m^2/s`] and convective velocity :math:`V_z` [:math:`m/s]` that can then be given as an input for :py:meth:`~aurora.core.aurora_sim.run_aurora`.

 An example of a standalone call to FACIT is provided in `examples/facit.py`, from which profiles of the transport coefficients are obtained: